CBIIT/nci-ctd2-dashboard/README.md

 	cp -f web/target/web.war $TOMCAT_HOME/webapps/ctd2-dashboard.war

-or better, especially if you do not want to deal with a new Tomcat installation, you can take advantage of the _mvn tomcat_ target:
+or better, especially if you do not want to deal with a new Tomcat installation, you can take advantage of the _mvn tomcat_ plugin:

 	cd web/
 	mvn tomcat:run-war